 - How to update your PS5 system software

-When it comes to physical space, you'll want to have a fairly large open area for the PS5 to fit.
-Its dimensions are 15.4in x 4.1in x 10.2in, so it's not exactly the smallest.
+When it comes to physical space, you'll want to have a relatively large open area for the PS5 to fit.
+Its dimensions are 15.4 x 4.1 x 10.2 inches, so it's not exactly the smallest.
 Thankfully it can stand up vertically or lay on its side horizontally, so you have some room to work with.
 The PS5 shouldn't be wedged anywhere; it won't receive a decent airflow.
 I'd recommend having a couple of inches of space on either side of it and above when you place it on your entertainment center.

 Transferring data to PS5

 The PS5 will allow you to transfer your data over from PS4 with a Wi-Fi connection or external hard drive.
-Because PS5 games can only be played from the console's internal SSD storage, we recommend keeping your PS4 games on an external hard drive and playing them on PS5 that way so they don't take up space.
+Because PS5 games can only be played from the console's built-in SSD storage or another supported internal SSD, we recommend keeping your PS4 games on an external hard drive when playing them on PS5 that way, so they don't take up space.
 The PS5 has around 667.2GB of usable storage.

 Why you should get PlayStation Plus

-PlayStation Plus is a premium subscription service that Sony offers with 1-month, 3-month, and 12-month memberships.
+PlayStation Plus is a premium subscription service Sony offers with one-month, three-month, and 12-month memberships.
 Subscribers get access to online multiplayer, free games, cloud storage, exclusive deals, Game Help on PS5, the PlayStation Plus Collection, and a lot more.

 Game Help is a new feature for PlayStation Plus on PS5 that will allow them to access hints and guides for specific parts of games.
 The PlayStation Plus Collection is another new benefit coming to PS5 that grants members access to a library of PS4 titles for free.